 To perform a clean boot on your operating system follow the steps below.

-- Pressing Windows logo key and S key altogether will open up a search box
+- Pressing the Windows logo key and S key altogether will open up a search box

 - In that search box type “msconfig” (without quotes) and press enter